Bible code: Equidistant letter sequence method

 In some cases, multiple terms may be derived from an 'ELS letter array' (text in a grid, with the same number of letters in each line).
 In the example provided, part of the King James Version's rendering of Genesis (26:5–10) is shown with 21 letters per line, showing ELSs for "Bible" and "code".

-Although the example shown uses English texts, Bible codes proponents usually use a Hebrew Bible text.
-Most Jewish proponents use only the Torah (Genesis–Deuteronomy), as it is believed to have been revealed directly to Moses.

-ELS extensions
+Extensions

 Once a specific word has been found using the ELS method, other words are sought based on the same letter spacing.
 Code proponents Haralick and Rips have published an example of a longer, extended ELS, which reads, "Destruction I will call you; cursed is Bin Laden and revenge is to the Messiah".

 Proponents claim that such ELS extensions that form phrases or sentences have statistical significance, maintaining that the longer the extended ELS, the less likely it is to be the result of chance.
-Critics reply, as in the Skeptical Inquirer deconstruction of 1997, that the longer ELS is in fact effectively nothing more than further increased number of permutations, employing a massive application of the Look-elsewhere effect.
+Critics reply, as in the Skeptical Inquirer deconstruction of 1997, that the longer ELS is in fact effectively nothing more than further increased number of permutations, employing a massive application of the look-elsewhere effect.

 History

 Early history

-Jewish culture has a long tradition of interpretation, annotation, and commentary regarding the Bible, leading to both exegesis and eisegesis (drawing meaning from and imposing meaning on the texts).
-The Bible code can be viewed as a part of this tradition, albeit one of the more controversial parts.
-Throughout history, many Jewish, and later Christian, scholars have attempted to find hidden or coded messages within the Bible's text, notably including Isaac Newton.

-The 13th-century Spanish rabbi Bachya ben Asher may have been the first to describe an ELS in the Bible.
+The 13th-century Spanish rabbi Bachya ben Asher described an ELS in the Bible.
 His four-letter example related to the traditional zero-point of the Hebrew calendar.
+Over the following centuries there are hints that the ELS technique was known, e.g. in Pardes Rimonim of the 16th century mystic Moshe Cordovero.

+In the early 20th century, Michael Ber Weissmandl was inspired by the writings of Bachya and is said to have written out the text of the Torah by hand in grid patterns to recognize divine messages.
+His manual methods were limited before the computer era.
+After his 1957 death his students published his findings in the book Torat Chemed (Torah of Delight) in 1958.

-Over the following centuries there are hints that the ELS technique was known, e.g. in Pardes Rimonim of the 16th century mystic Moshe Cordovero, but few definite examples have been found from before the middle of the 20th century.
-At this point many examples were found by Michael Ber Weissmandl and published by his students after his death in 1957.
-Nevertheless, the practice remained known to only a few until the early 1980s, when some discoveries of Israeli school teacher Avraham Oren came to the attention of the mathematician Eliyahu Rips at the Hebrew University of Jerusalem.
+In the 1980s, some discoveries of Israeli school teacher Avraham Oren came to the attention of the mathematician Eliyahu Rips at the Hebrew University of Jerusalem.
 Rips then took up the study together with his religious studies partners Doron Witztum and Alexander Rotenberg, among several others.